kostasx/JavaScript/Week5/MAKEME.md

     ```

-2. Please solve this problem using:
+2. Please solve this problem:
 https://www.freecodecamp.com/challenges/repeat-a-string-repeat-a-string
- 1. A for loop
+ 1. Solve the problem using a for loop
- 2. A while loop
+ 2. Solve the problem using a while loop
- 3. A do loop
+ 3. Solve the problem using a do loop

 3. Some practice with objects
 https://www.freecodecamp.com/challenges/construct-javascript-objects-with-functions